jctaveras/heroku-deploy/README.md

           app_name: ${{ secrets.HEROKU_APP_NAME }} # you aplication name
           dockerfile_path: '' # set the path to the folder wher the Dokerfile is located
           options: '' # Docker Build Options
+          formation: '' # Docker Dyno Formation.
+By default is web
 ```

 | Variables          | Description                         | Required       |